RatJuggler/guinea-bot/README.md

 will randomly follow one.

 Tweets are selected from a JSON file, loaded on startup, that contains a variety of amusing messages for each state.
-Tweeting is limited to a 3 in 10 chance as it's very easy to generate hundreds of tweets a day, similarly following is limited to a 1 in 180 chance.
+Tweeting is limited to a 3 in 10 chance as it's very easy to generate hundreds of tweets a day.
+If nothing is tweeted then there is a further 1 in 10 chance of trying to follow a new account.

 The state machine prioritises sleeping and eating but the internal attributes can drive it form any state to any state, see the code for the exact rules.